Anterior cruciate ligament: Injury

 An ACL tear is one of the most common knee injuries, with over 100,000 tears occurring annually in the US.
-Most ACL tears are a result of a non-contact mechanism such as a sudden change in a direction causing the knee to rotate inward.
-As the knee rotates inward, additional strain is placed on the ACL, since the femur and tibia, which are the two bones that articulate together forming the knee joint, move in opposite directions, causing the ACL to tear.
+Most ACL tears are a result of a non-contact mechanism such as a sudden change in a direction causing the knee to rotate inward, placing additional strain on the ACL since the femur and tibia, which are the two bones that articulate together forming the knee joint, move in opposite directions, causing the ACL to tear.
 Most athletes require reconstructive surgery on the ACL, in which the torn or ruptured ACL is completely removed and replaced with a piece of tendon or ligament tissue from the patient (autograft) or from a donor (allograft).
 Conservative treatment has poor outcomes in ACL injury, since the ACL is unable to form a fibrous clot, as it receives most of its nutrients from synovial fluid; this washes away the reparative cells, making the formation of fibrous tissue difficult.

 The two most common sources for tissue are the patellar ligament and the hamstrings tendon.
 The patellar ligament is often used, since bone plugs on each end of the graft are extracted, which helps integrate the graft into the bone tunnels during reconstruction.
 The surgery is arthroscopic, meaning that a tiny camera is inserted through a small surgical cut.
 The camera sends video to a large monitor so the surgeon can see any damage to the ligaments.
 In the event of an autograft, the surgeon makes a larger cut to get the needed tissue.
 In the event of an allograft, in which material is donated, this is not necessary, since no tissue is taken directly from the patient's own body.
 The surgeon drills a hole forming the tibial bone tunnel and femoral bone tunnel, allowing for the patient's new ACL graft to be guided through.
 Once the graft is pulled through the bone tunnels, two screws are placed into the tibial and femoral bone tunnel.

 Recovery time usually ranges between one and two years, but is sometimes longer, depending if the patient chose an autograft or allograft.
-A week or so after the occurrence of the injury, the athlete is usually deceived by the fact that he/she is walking normally and not feeling much pain.
-This is dangerous, as some athletes start resuming some of their activities such as jogging, which with a wrong move or twist, could damage the bones, as the graft has not completely become integrated into the bone tunnels.
+A week or so after the occurrence of the injury, the athlete is usually deceived by the fact that he/she is walking normally and not feeling much pain; this is dangerous, as some athletes start resuming activities such as jogging, which with a wrong move or twist could damage the bones, as the graft has not completely become integrated into the bone tunnels.
 Injured athletes must understand the significance of each step of an ACL injury to avoid complications and ensure a proper recovery.